Plexos / An Introduction To Plexos

 ⠀First for the average user: Plexos will be a webpage where you'll be able to instantly begin bookmarking your links similarly to how you create files on Windows, with no registration required.
 I intend there to be an extension for each browser so that you could effortlessly import all your already existing bookmarks into the app.
 Once you're there, hopefully you'll find yourself having a way more fun and aesthetic time visualizing and navigating your known web.

-⠀Now for the tech-savvy: Plexos counts with it's own "file system" running entirely on client-side JavaScript, where every folder is an object whose contents are stored within its key values, and each "file" is little more than a URL.
+⠀Now for the tech-savvy: Plexos counts with it's own "file system" running entirely on client-side JavaScript, where every folder is an object whose contents are stored within its key values, and each "file" is little more than a URL wrapped with system specific structure.
 This means all your data is stored within a single JS object (that would be the root folder), which can be stringified and saved to localStorage or be downloaded as a JSON file to then later be imported.
-Yes, I intend for Plexos to be a backend-less app, and I'm also avoiding the use of any libraries whatsoever.
+I intend for Plexos to be a backend-less app, and I'm also avoiding the use of any libraries whatsoever.

 Of course it comes with an explorer